SylviaOne/Repo-hub/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What did the late tomato say to the early tomato?
+I’ll ketch up